 Film historian Robert S. Birchard contributes this story to arts·meme: If you asked the average Joe on the street he probably wouldn’t know the name.
 The better-than-average fellow with a yen for trivia might conjure that she had platinum blonde hair; that there was a scandal related to one of her husbands; and that she ...

 Film historian and author Robert S. Birchard contributes this story to arts•meme.
 For over 70 years and through three locations, Larry Edmunds Book Shop has been a Hollywood institution, known the world over as the place to go for books related to the movies as well as stills, posters and other film-related memorabilia.
 Few today ...

 From the get-go — for Universal Pictures that would be 1909 — film industry pioneer “Uncle” Carl Laemmle, a keen entrepreneur, allowed visitors on film sets.
-In the early days of Los Angeles filmmaking, shooting took place in plein air.
+In the early days of Los Angeles film making, shooting took place in open air.
+Who needed lights?
 Indoor production came later.
-To accommodate curiosity seekers, Laemmle erected a special grandstand.
-From this ...
+To accommodate curiosity seekers, Laemmle erected a ...

 This rustic boulevard, photographed at the turn of the twentieth century, occupied a Los Angeles neighborhood with the aspirational name of Edendale.
 One hundred years later, it’s called Echo Park.
 The street was then Allesandro.
 Now it’s Glendale Boulevard, or more accurately, a two-mile suction tube for automobiles hurtling toward downtown Los Angeles.
 On this ...